 How to book a telehealth appointment

 Visit NewDoc to book a telehealth consultation with an AHPRA-registered GP.
 Consultations are bulk billed for eligible Medicare cardholders, with same-day appointments available seven days a week.
+If you are weighing up telehealth providers, how NewDoc compares with other online doctors covers the key differences.

 Written by